BitSwap-BiFi/Bitswap-demo/README.md

 We use AMM (Automed Market Maker)

--Alice create invoice for B
+- Alice create invoice for B

--Bob receive of Alice tokens
+- Bob receive of Alice tokens

--Alice receive new tokens of swap
+- Alice receive new tokens of swap

-We use the model as on [OBD](https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md)

 ### Roadmap